0049 941 / 56 76 460

 Under the rule of Hieron II, King of Syracuse, one of today’s best preserved theaters of antiquity was erected at former Akrai.
 The excavation site, which is open year-round, includes two temples as well as the remains of ancient quarries with cave dwellings and tombs.

-After its long slumber during the Middle Ages, the town regained importance in the 12th century when the Normans built a castle there, which was called Palazzolo.
+After its long slumber during the Middle Ages, the town regained importance in the 12th century, when the Normans built a castle there, which was called Palazzolo.

 It is not without reason that the town was declared a UNESCO World Heritage Site in 2002.